-Although performance in early 2022 is uncertain, there are encouraging signs for hotels and restaurants around the world1.
-Booking ahead is back, business travelers are on the road again, and restaurants are hard to find seats during the holiday season.
-But if the hoteliers and restaurant owners are thinking they can operate the business as before, you might need to think twice.
-Labor shortage and unexpected travel restrictions are only a few challenges the service industry is going to tackle in 2022.
-Whether by choice or by force, technology like automation and Artificial intelligence (AI) are going to massively disrupt the hospitality workforce.
-As you look ahead to appealing to customers, attracting new employees, and refining your operations, consider how these 11 trends will transform your business.
+The service industry has gone through major transformation.
+And as the industry transitions into the new normal, there are encouraging signs for hotels and restaurants around the world.
+Booking ahead is back, business travelers are on the road again and restaurants are hard to find seats during peak holiday seasons.
+But if hoteliers and restaurant owners are thinking they can operate the business as before, you might need to think twice.

 1. Vaccination tracking will be a top priority.